Australia—Agriculture and Veterinary Science

 Language Spoken: English

 Australia’s climate ranges from tropical to cool temperate.
 Seasons are reversed: summer begins in December and winter begins in June.
 Winters are generally mild.
-Sydney has a temperate climate, rarely dropping below 50°F at night.
+Melbourne and Sydney have a temperate climate, rarely dropping below 50°F at night.
 Brisbane temperatures generally hover in the 60s-70s and is generally dry.
+The average winter temperatures in Cairns range from 63 – 78 °F and there is low rainfall.

 Because weather is unpredictable, bring clothes that you can layer for ease of comfort.
 There may be some rain showers during your stay, so bring a jacket, poncho or umbrella and appropriate shoes for rain.